Doole, Texas

+Notable person

 Rodeo performer and promoter Dan Collins Taylor was born in Doole in 1923, and died there in 2010.

 Geography

-Doole is situated at the junction of Farm Roads 503 and 765 in northwestern McCulloch County, about 12 miles north of U.S. Highway 87 and 28 miles northwest of Brady.
+Doole is situated at the junction of Farm Roads 503 and 765 in northwestern McCulloch County, approximately 12 miles north of U.S. Highway 87 and 28 miles northwest of Brady.
 The nearest large city is San Angelo, 55 miles west of Doole.